STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 ### Deliverables

-0. Team membership - due Friday, October 8 in class
+1. Team membership - due Friday, September 30 in class
-1. Proposal     - due Monday, October 11, at 11:59 pm
+2. Proposal     - due by Friday, October 14
-2. Proposal revision     - due Monday, October 18, at 4:00 pm (optional)
+3. Draft write-up     - due Friday, November 18, at 4pm
-3. Write-up     - due Tuesday, November 16, at 11:59pm
+4. Presentation - In class 11/28, 11/30, or 12/5
-4. Presentation - Wednesday, November 17 or Friday, November 19, in class (possibly some Monday, November 22 in class)
+5. Final paper - due 12/9 by 4pm

 #### Proposal